 Mulching: Apply a layer of mulch around the base to protect the roots from freezing temperatures.

-Potted Mini Roses: If your mini roses are in pots, bring them indoors to a cool, well-lit location during the winter months.
+Potted Roses: If your miniature roses are in pots, bring them indoors to a cool, well-lit location during winter.

 Watering: Reduce watering in the winter, allowing the soil to dry slightly between waterings.